pingcap/community/contributors/workflow.md

 correctness, bugs, opportunities for improvement, documentation and comments, and style.

-Commit changes made in response to review comments to the same branch on your fork.
+To address review comments, you should commit the changes to the same branch of the PR on your fork

-Very small PRs are easy to review.
-Very large PRs are very difficult to review.

 ### Revert a commit

 In case you wish to revert a commit, follow the instructions below:

-If you have upstream write access, please refrain from using the Revert button in the GitHub UI for creating the PR, because GitHub will create the PR branch inside the main repository rather than inside your fork.
+> NOTE: If you have upstream write access, please refrain from using the Revert
+> button in the GitHub UI for creating the PR, because GitHub will create the
+> PR branch inside the main repository rather than inside your fork.

 Create a branch and synchronize it with the upstream: